 This post may contain affiliate links.
 Please read our disclosure policy.

-Since no one was excited enough about regular biscuits with strawberries and cream, I started to bake chopped strawberries right into biscuits, too, and now everyone asks for them by name!
+Since no one was excited enough about regular gluten free biscuits with strawberries and cream, I started baking chopped strawberries right into the sweet shortcakes.
+Now everyone asks for them by name!

 tan round biscuit with bits of red strawberries sliced in half horizontally with soft white whipped cream and sliced strawberries in the center and on top on a small dark gray plate with another similar plate and a white dish of red strawberries in the background